top of page

 Luca Staccioli’s multidisciplinary practice is research-based and process-oriented, merging sculptures, photos, videos, sounds, drawings, and collages.

-His practice stems from the investigation of the post-functional life of things to deconstruct the boundaries of existing categories.
-It defuses imposed performativity, exploring the negation of usability as a form of protest.
+His hybrid works investigate the post-functional life of things, defusing imposed performativities and exploring the negation of usability as a form of protest.

-In his visual grammar, Staccioli de-functionalizes images, consumer products and objecthoods drawn from domestic and urban environments.
-He uses them either as found objects, or reproducing and multiplying them; he transforms them by altering their scale and materials, or by means of stratification and juxtaposition.
-He gives space to traces of time, weariness and errors.
+In his visual grammar, Staccioli draws from the universe of mass-produced, low-cost, popular, daily consumer items, explored through a process of defunctionalization.
+Images and objecthoods are either used as found objects, or reproduced and multiplied; they are transformed through alterations in their scale and materials, or by means of stratification and juxtaposition.
+His works give space to traces of time, weariness and errors.

 This processuality, based on conceptual deconstruction and nonlinear re-composition, is meant as a political act of re-imagination and decolonization of everyday life.